Radiative Decays of Vector Mesons with Light-Cone Sum Rules: INTRODUCTION

 This work is organized as follows.
-Sec. \ref{sec:fTor} outlines the theoretical framework and details the derivation of the transition form factors within the light-cone sum rules.
-Sec. \ref{sec:fTToor} presents the numerical results, discusses their physical implications, and compares them with available experimental data and other theoretical approaches.
-Finally, Sec. \ref{sec:summary} summarizes our findings and provides an outlook for future research.
+Section \ref{sec:fTor} outlines the theoretical framework and details the derivation of the transition form factors within the light-cone sum rules.
+Section \ref{sec:fTToor} presents the numerical results, discusses their physical implications, and compares them with available experimental data and other theoretical approaches.
+Finally, Section \ref{sec:summary} summarizes our findings and provides an outlook for future research.